Santiago Mostyn | Natural History (Radio Free Grenada)

 Santiago is a British citizen who grew up in postcolonial contexts on both sides of the Black Atlantic—Africa and the Caribbean—and experienced the British school system from beginning to end.
 Even more importantly, his displacement from Grenada as a child during the US military invasion was a foundational trauma.
 During the US invasion of Grenada in October 1983, Santiago’s parents lived on the island, teaching in a primary school and working for Radio Free Grenada.
 His unique perspective, marked by both distance from and deep immersion in the discussion surrounding British identity in the visual arts, has informed his work.
 This commission represents the culmination of a lifetime spent developing an artistic language centred on themes of belonging and identity.

-This unique archive of songs, interviews, and field recordings from the 1979–1983 period in Grenada is being developed into an interactive online repository, in collaboration with a web designer who focuses on postcolonial history in the digital sphere.
+This unique archive of songs, interviews and field recordings from the 1979–1983 period in Grenada is being developed into an interactive online repository, in collaboration with a web designer who focuses on postcolonial history in the digital sphere.

 Photographs made by the US military during the invasion of Grenada (Operation Urgent Fury) will also be included in a recontextualised format.
 Generative image-to-video tools utilising AI will be applied to the still photographs of soldiers interacting with local Grenadians, and the soldiers, figures of power both in image and reality, will be made to collapse or be physically compromised in the artificially created videos.